notepadqq/notepadqq/README.md

 #### OpenSUSE (community-maintained)
 Notepadqq is avilable in OpenSUSE's main repository:

-     sudo zypper in notepadqq
+     notepadqq$ sudo zypper in notepadqq

 #### Solus (community-maintained)
 Notepadqq is available in the `shannon` (stable) repository:

-     sudo eopkg it notepadqq
+     notepadqq$ sudo eopkg it notepadqq

 #### Others
 Use a package for a compatible distribution, or build from [source](https://github.com/notepadqq/notepadqq.git).